Uranium in Mongolia

 Appendix: Khan Resources and Dornod

 In July 2009 MRAM suspended, it said for three months, the CAUC mining licence due to alleged violations of Mongolian laws.
-Then in late August the Nuclear Energy Agency announced that the Dornod Uran joint venture of MonAtom with Russia's ARMZ would develop the project to produce about 2000 t/yr.
-Uranium would be exported but not necessarily to Russia.
+Then on 25 August an intergovernmental agreement between Mongolia and Russia provided for setting up the Dornod Uran joint venture.
+The Nuclear Energy Agency announced that the Dornod Uran joint venture of MonAtom with Russia's ARMZ would develop the project to produce about 2000 t/yr.
 In mid-January 2010 CAUC's mining licence was restored by MRAM.
 Khan's exploration licence was unaffected.

 On 27 November 2009 ARMZ announced a cash offer to buy all Khan's shares, at a substantial premium on the market.
 ARMZ said that it believed "the offer represents full and fair value for the Khan shares and provides Khan shareholders with an opportunity to receive liquidity at a significant premium to the current market, as well as value certainty today, relative to the significant political and licensing risks associated with the development of the Dornod property in Mongolia."
 On 15 December Khan's board of directors unanimously recommended its shareholders reject the offer, describing it as inadequate, failing to recognize the full value of the company, and containing "objectionable" terms and conditions, as well as being "highly prejudicial and opportunistic" and exposing Khan to serious risks.

+In January 2010, Mongolia’s parliament passed a law giving the government an uncompensated 51% stake in any resource extraction project with which it was involved.
 On 25 January 2010 Khan announced that it had signed a memorandum of understanding with MonAtom to set up a joint venture and resolve the ownership of Dornod.
 It also creates a framework for developing the deposit and bringing it into production.
-The proposed corporate structure had MonAtom acquiring a 51% interest in both CAUC and Khan Mongolia, then after a share issue Khan would end up with 65% of the joint venture company, which in turn would own 74% of CAUC and 100% of Khan Mongolia, while MonAtom would own up to 20% of Khan.
+The proposed corporate structure had MonAtom taking a 51% interest in both CAUC and Khan Mongolia, then after a share issue Khan would end up with 65% of the joint venture company, which in turn would own 74% of CAUC and 100% of Khan Mongolia, while MonAtom would own up to 20% of Khan.